 Professor Wilcox has a multidisciplinary background that ranges from an undergraduate degree in biology, through a master's degree in women's studies in religion, to interdisciplinary doctoral training in the sociology and history of religion, sexuality, and gender at the University of California, Santa Barbara (Ph.D.
 2000).
 This broad training has made her conversant in a variety of disciplines and methods - skills particularly useful for a scholar working at the intersection of the already interdisciplinary fields of religious studies and gender studies.

-Professor Wilcox has spent her career investigating religious and spiritual beliefs, practices, and identities in LGBTQ communities, both in the U.S. and internationally.
+Professor Wilcox has dedicated her career to investigating religious and spiritual beliefs, practices, and identities in LGBTQ communities, both in the U.S. and internationally.
 In addition to publishing numerous articles on gender, sexuality, and religion, she has written or edited the following books:

 Professor Wilcox is currently at work on a book on the Sisters of Perpetual Indulgence.
 This religiously-unaffiliated, international order of "twenty-first century queer nuns" serves LGBTQ communities on four continents through fundraising, education, outreach, and activism.
 Professor Wilcox's multi-method project combines in-depth interviews, focus groups, participant observation, oral history, and archival research to get as full a picture of the order as possible; her analysis brings to bear perspectives from queer theory, performance studies, sociology, and religious studies.
 Look for the book to be on the shelves within the next few years!
-Future projects include a textbook on queer religiosities, and a book on the uses of religious imagery in sexual subcultures.
+Future projects include a textbook on queer religiosities, a co-authored textbook on sexuality and religion, and a book on the uses of religious imagery in queer sexual subcultures.